Most Asked Questions About Weight Loss & Fat Loss

 8. Do fat-burning supplements actually work?

-Even proven ‘fat loss’ supplements still only provide relatively small benefits (under 150 kcal/day).
-Compare this to dietary or physical activity interventions that can be over 1000 kcal/day [13]
+Even proven ‘fat loss’ supplements still only provide relatively small benefits (burn an extra 150 calories a day).
+Compare this to dietary or physical activity interventions that can be over 1000 calories a day [13].

 So the most effective approach remains creating a calorie deficit through controlled eating and regular physical activity.
 Save your money and focus on what actually works.